Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Method

-Dust attenuation of the all simulated galaxies (62 galaxies, 4092 snapshots) is calculated by using the post-processing radiative transfer code SKIRT \citep{Baes:2011, Camps_Baes:2020}.
-SKIRT is an open-source, three-dimensional Monte Carlo dust RT code that self-consistently calculates dust temperatures and re-emission by accounting for both absorption and anisotropic scattering processes.
+Dust attenuation of all simulated galaxies (62 galaxies, 4092 snapshots) is calculated using the postprocessing radiative transfer code SKIRT \citep[version 9, ][]{Baes:2011, Camps_Baes:2020}.
+SKIRT is an open-source, three-dimensional Monte Carlo dust RT code that self-consistently calculates dust temperatures and reemission by accounting for both absorption and anisotropic scattering processes.
 To perform the RT calculations, we specify the stellar emission properties (Section \ref{subsubsec:stellar_emission}), dust spatial distribution (Section \ref{subsubsec:dust_spatial_distribution}), and adopted dust composition and grain-size distributions (Section \ref{subsubsec:dust_graine_properties}) as input parameters.
+For each simulation snapshot, we extract a cubic region with a side length of 10 kpc centered on the main halo and perform radiative transfer calculations on the extracted volume.